 The following boys were selected to serve on the Shepherdsville School bus patrol: Jimmie Smith, James Froman, J. B. Shelborne, Gene Hester, Charles Bullock, Rodney Simpson, Robert L. Stevenson, Leonard Armstrong, Gerald Armstrong, Eugene Elder, David Beam, Phillip Tinnell, Billy Isgrigg, Jackie Yaeger, Samme Anderson, Billy R. Shepherd, J. C. Heffley, Cecil Beams, Everett Brown, Richard Phelps, Ray Smith, Evert Coy and Jerry Davis.
 The town patrol included Edwin Arnold, Warren Arnold, Errol Greer, Jon Myers, David Kulmer, Edward Schmidt and Gene Cox.

 Cecil Cash purchased Joe Troutman's interest in their store.
 They had formerly been in partnership with the late G. T. Wilson in the Wilson and Company store.
-These three had begun their business after buying it from Lindsay Mattingly several years ago.
-Cash is now the sole owner.
+These three had begun their business after buying it from Lindsay Mattingly several years earlier.
+Cash was now the sole owner.

 At the Community Day event at the Shepherdsville High School, Arthur Miller and Beverly Simpson were selected as Mr. and Miss Shepherdsville.

 The Belmont Homemakers met at the home of Mrs. Russell Strebble.
 A lesson of Swedish embroidery was given by Mrs. D. L. Eskridge and Mrs. Strebble.